By Louise Baltruschat Hollis

 Image by Paul and Tim Photographers

-Also think about wedding themes involving sport, animals or even your favourite TV shows.
-Add elements from your favourite things by naming your wedding tables after them or little nods that your guests may not even realise is related to the topic.
+Also, think about wedding themes involving sport or even your favourite TV shows.
+Add elements from your favourite things by naming your wedding tables after them or subtle nods to your decorations.

 Personalising your wedding after all is the most important thing to ensure your wedding theme shows exactly who you are as a couple.
-Have fun and happy wedding planning guys! xo Lou
+Have fun and happy theme planning!